beeckup/mysql-sidecar/README.md

 MYSQL_ALL_DB | cycle all database and backups single file each | `true` or empty SCHEDULE | see below |
 ZIP_FILE | true to enable tar.gz compression | `true` or empty
+CLEAN_DAYS | number of backup retention days | integer or empty

 ## Schedule